KaiChuuu/open-close-sign/README.md

 ## Contribution

-Worked on the hardware development.
+Project was with a team of 4, and I worked on the hardware development.

 Developed hal files to interact with the tmp36 and 16x32 LED panel.